|With the Visual Workflow Builder, SharpSpring offers an interface for you to develop and visualize the journeys for your leads.

-- Creating Visual Workflows
+Understanding Visual Workflows

 Creating Visual Workflows

-Previewing and Editing Content in Visual Workflows
+Previewing and Editing Assets

 |You can preview sites, emails, forms, pages, and certain media assets from within the Visual Workflow Builder and quickly jump to them to edit those assets.
-With a visual workflow, you can see every aspect of your automation from a single interface, which makes this an ideal centerpiece for your marketing strategy.

 • Click the send the email action or visits from the email trigger